Best Practices

 Use this sample sequence to structure your GEO process:

-You can assign each step manually or automate the full workflow.
+You can assign each step manually or automate the full workflow with AI.
 In Relato, teams convert briefs into workflows in one click, with pre-assigned tasks and deadlines.

 Tip: Build a reusable workflow in Relato that auto-assigns tasks, links back to the brief, and includes deadlines and review steps from day one.
 Learn how to automate it here.